revbayes/revbayes.github.io/tutorials/sse/hisse_hypothesis_testing.md

 }
 {% endsnippet %}

 Finally, we define the speciation and extinction rates using a `for` loop.
-The first set of rates, corresponding to 0A and 1A states, are simply the exponentiated values of `speciation_alpha` and `extinction_alpha`.
+The first set of rates, corresponding to the states 0A and 1A, are simply the exponentiated values of `speciation_alpha` and `extinction_alpha`.
 For the states 0B and 1B, their diversification parameters include the additional variation from `speciation_beta` and `extinction_beta`.

 {% snippet scripts/hisse_8_transitions.Rev %}
 for (j in 1:NUM_HIDDEN) {